jovami/isep-lapr4/docs/us_g002/Glossary.md

 # Course

-- **Course** - A structured program of study that typically consists of multiple modules or lessons and is designed to teach a specific subject or skill.
+- **Course** - A course represents an area of study, in which students can enroll; it has a teacher in charge (regent) but it may also have additional teachers.
 - **CourseCode** - A unique code or identifier associated with a specific course, e.g., "JAVA-1".
 - **CourseTitle** - The name or label given to a specific course.
 - **CourseDescription** - A detailed explanation or overview of the content, goals,